celestiaorg/docs/nodes/mocha-testnet.md

 Mocha is a milestone in Celestia, allowing everyone to test out core functionalities on the network.
 Read [the announcement](https://blog.celestia.org/celestia-testnet-introduces-alpha-data-availability-api).
 Your best approach to participating is to first determine which node you would like to run.
-Each node guides will link to the relevant network in order to show you how to connect to them.
+Each node's guide will link to the relevant networks in order to show you how to connect to them.

 You have a list of options on the type of nodes you can run in order to